grpc/proposal/A77-xds-rate-limiting-rlqs.md

-In order to retain filter state across LDS/RDS updates, the actual logic for the RLQS filter will be moved into a separate object called RLQS Filter State, which will be stored in the persistent filter state mechanism described in [gRFC A83].
+In order to retain filter state across LDS/RDS updates, the actual logic for the RLQS filter will be moved into a separate object called RLQS Filter State, which will be stored in the persistent filter state mechanism described in [A83].
 The key in the persistent filter state will be the RLQS xDS HTTP filter config, which ensures that two RLQS filter instances with the same config will share filter state but two RLQS filter instances with different configs will each have